Flying too stressful these days?

 Of course it is.

-Would a visit with a cute therapy dog make layover a bit less unpleasant?
+Would a visit from a cute therapy dog make your layover a bit less unpleasant?

 That’s what travel officials at Miami International Airport hope as it starts a new therapy dog program, the Miami Hound Machine, on Monday, Sept.
 24.